 As at the reporting date, the Fund had investments in inactive securities, the fair value of which is measured using a valuation technique.
 Although the management believes that its estimates approximate the fair value of securities, the use of a different methodology with different assumptions could lead to a different fair value estimate.
-Maximum exposure against these securities amounted to AED 1,092 thousand (2013: AED 835 thousand).
+Maximum exposure against these securities is nil (2014: AED 1,092 thousand).
 (Refer note 6.)